CryptoTool-eu/SPRINT-MN-setup/README.md

 # SPRINT-MN-setup

- SprintPay Masternode Setup Script  This will allow install for ubuntu versions 18.04 or 16.04 .
-Thanks Twystidceed for the code <br>
+ SprintPay Masternode Setup Script  This will allow install for ubuntu versions 18.04 or 16.04.
+ Thanks to Twystidceed for the base of this code <br>
 <li>sudo apt-get update
 <li>sudo apt-get install git
 <br><br>